dyi7/Test-for-TSRL/Lu/README.md

 # Lu(23)'s implementations

-The implementation of Lu(23)'s methodology and results is documented in Section 6 of my report.
+The relication of Lu(23)'s methodology and results is documented in Section 6 of my report.

 ## How to run